-brahim has graduated from the University of Sydney with a Bachelor of Applied Science (Physiotherapy) degree and completed a Sports Trainer (level 1) course provided by Sports Medicine Australia.
+Ibrahim has graduated from the University of Sydney with a Bachelor of Applied Science (Physiotherapy) degree and completed a Sports Trainer (level 1) course provided by Sports Medicine Australia.
+He is also a Hijama/Wet Cupping therapist.

 Ibrahim has completed clinical placements in neural rehab, post orthopaedic surgery rehabilitation, and musculoskeletal physiotherapy.
 He also currently works with the NRL in various roles, including Injury and Concussion surveillance.
 Ibrahim has worked with the A-League as a match official who helped with the new VAR technology.
 Working so close with other athletes has formed a passion for sporting injuries and rehabilitation.

-Overall, Ibrahim believes in empowering his patients by giving them a complete treatment that grows outside of just the treatment room by educating them about their condition, providing hands-on treatment and personalised exercise programs designed to reach their goals.
+Overall, Ibrahim believes in empowering his patients by giving them a complete treatment that grows outside of just the treatment room by educating them about their condition and providing hands-on treatment and personalised exercise programs designed to reach their goals.

 60 seconds With Ibrahim Ghannoum